-It is said that Yatatesugi originated from Takeda Shingen shooting arrow at the Yatate Shinji, a ritual to pray for victory.
+It is said that Yatatesugi originated from Takeda Shingen shooting an arrow at Yatate Shinji, a ritual to pray for victory.

-There are also many cultural properties designated by Gunma Prefecture and Takasaki City.
+There are also many cultural properties designated by Gunma Prefecture and Takasaki City located at the shrine.

 The main sight of Haruna Shrine is Misugataiwa, the towering rocks behind the main shrine, where the gods are enshrined.